AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    <td>
     <p>Set Attempts at</p></td>
    <td>
     <p>You can set the number of attempts for a module to infinite or provide a definite limit.<span style="font-size: 0.8125rem;">The attempt information will be shown to the learner once it is enabled.
-The learner can choose to reattempt&nbsp;the module by clicking on the ‘Reattempt’ button.</span></p></td>
+The learner can choose to reattempt the module by clicking on the ‘Reattempt’ button.</span></p></td>
   </tr>
   <tr>
    <td>